*The Community Meeting

 A follow-up discussion later in the week allowed for reflective discussion.
 This ‘think about it for a while and come back’ approach I called Afterthoughts.

-One critical process offered Abraham Maslow’s hierarchy of needs.
+One critical process offered Abraham Maslow’s Hierarchy of Needs.
 (Maslow was the M in MT, the name of our school.)
-I will not detail this here as the hierarchy is widely available and can be readily searched at the reader’s will.
+I will not detail this here.
+The hierarchy is widely available and can be readily searched at the reader’s discretion.
+I will, however, address his ideas in a separate entry.

 *Extended Faculty: Multiple Adults in the Same Classroom